 Part of the ‘Making your implant last’ series

-The final post in our masterclass series, read on to find some more top tips on taking care of your new teeth.
-We’re going to have to mention it again, only because we are a dental practice, so we know you know this by now but just for any latecomers: it is important that you care of your dental implants just as well as you do for your natural teeth, we really don’t want any nasty infections cropping up.
-There we said it, now on to the tips.
+The second post in our masterclass series, read on to find some more top tips on taking care of your new teeth.
+Not that we want to drive it home but it is important that you care for your dental implants just as well as you do for your natural teeth, we don’t want any nasty infections cropping up.

 Top Tip #1

 It may be necessary to modify your brush or to have two brushes modified in different ways to help you reach different areas of your mouth; or use an electric brush to get at those hard-to-reach areas.
 Don’t forget to clean under the bridge.